Feminist Pedagogy for Instruction, Reference, and Beyond

 Dates: Not currently scheduled

 Feminist pedagogy is an educational approach informed by feminist theory.
-Students in this four-week course will engage with and explore feminist pedagogy through assigned readings and interactive online discussion.
+Students in this six-week course will engage with and explore feminist pedagogy through assigned readings and interactive online discussion.
 Central questions that will guide the course include: What is feminism?
 What is feminist pedagogy?
 What does it look like, and what are its concerns?
-How can we bring it into conversation with the work we do in the library instruction classroom?
-By the end of the course, students will be able to explain basic feminist theories, define feminist pedagogy, identify and describe specific ways in which feminist pedagogy is enacted, and develop a plan for deploying a feminist pedagogy activity in the academic library instruction classroom.
+How might feminist pedagogy inform library instruction, the reference desk (face-to-face or virtual), or any other service or resources the library provides?

-Maria T. Accardi is Associate Librarian and Coordinator of Instruction and Reference at Indiana University Southeast, a regional campus of Indiana University located in New Albany, Indiana.
+Maria T. Accardi is Librarian and Coordinator of Instruction and Reference at Indiana University Southeast, a regional campus of Indiana University located in New Albany, Indiana.
 Maria holds a BA in English from Northern Kentucky University, an MA in English from the University of Louisville, and an MLIS from the University of Pittsburgh.
-She served as a co-editor of and contributor to Critical Library Instruction: Theories and Methods (Library Juice Press, 2010), and is the author of Feminist Pedagogy for Library Instruction (Library Juice Press, 2013), for which she received the ACRL Women and Gender Studies Section Award for Significant Achievement in Women and Gender Studies Librarianship.
-Maria's research and practical interests include critical pedagogy, feminist pedagogy, the relationships between storytelling and teaching and learning, and combating library instruction burnout.
+She served as a co-editor of and contributor to Critical Library Instruction: Theories and Methods (Library Juice Press, 2010), and is the author of Feminist Pedagogy for Library Instruction (Library Juice Press, 2013), for which she received the ACRL Women and Gender Studies Section Award for Significant Achievement in Women and Gender Studies Librarianship in 2014.
+She is also the editor of The Feminist Reference Desk: Concepts, Critiques, and Conversations (Library Juice Press, 2017).
 Interview with Maria Accardi

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.